Day1: Michigan Rocks

 Travel to northern Michigan in this geological immersion experience before classes begin!

 Day1: Michigan Rocks gives you the opportunity to join upper-level students and faculty mentors to explore rock formations that record events from throughout Michigan’s rich geological history.
-Study ancient volcanoes and mineral deposits, fossil-rich inland seas, expansive glaciers and modern geological processes as you build the skills to become a professional geologist or environmental scientist.
+Study ancient volcanoes and mineral deposits, fossil-rich inland seas, the footprints of expansive glaciers and modern geological processes as you build skills used by professional geologists and environmental scientists.

-- Move into your residence hall room on Hope’s campus in the early afternoon, Tuesday, August 16, 2016 (two weeks before classes begin)
+- Move into your residence hall room on Hope’s campus on Tuesday, August 15, 2023 (two weeks before classes begin)

 - Our week of camping will include sleeping in tents, preparing meals and packing our equipment — rain or shine

-- Continue studying Michigan geology in the fall semester with your Field Geology classmates
+- Continue studying Michigan geology for the first half of the fall semester with your